-Revolving loan and promissory note with a related party consisted of the following at March 31, 2024 and December 31, 2023, in thousands:
+Revolving loan and promissory note with a related party consisted of the following, in thousands:

-March 31, 2024 December 31, 2023 Dennis Liotta, March 2023 - 10% interest - promissory note due March 2024 \$ 1,000 \$ 1,000 Total notes from related party - current \$ 1,000 \$ 1,000
+June 30, 2024 December 31, 2023

+Dennis Liotta, March 2023 - 10 % interest - promissory note due March 2024 \$ - \$ 1,000

+Total notes from related party - current

+\$ - \$ 1,000

-Dennis Liotta (father of the Company's Chief Executive Officer) - March 2022 Secured revolving note:
+Dennis Liotta (father of the Company's Chief Executive Officer) - December 2021 Secured revolving note:

-On December 9, 2021, the Company entered into a revolving loan agreement with Dennis Liotta, an affiliate of the Company, for a total amount of \$ 8.0 million that matured on January 1, 2023 ("March 2022 note").
-The Company was required to make monthly payments of interest at a fixed rate of 4.0% per annum.
+On December 9, 2021, the Company entered into a revolving loan agreement with Dennis Liotta, an affiliate of the Company, for a total amount of \$ 8.0 million that matured on January 1, 2023 ("December 2021 note").
+The Company was required to make monthly payments of interest at a fixed rate of 4.0 % per annum.
 The Company was required to make principal repayments at fixed scheduled dates.
 In the event of default, the entire unpaid principal balance together with all accrued but unpaid interest shall be due and payable regardless of the maturity date.
-If the default occurs and remains uncured beyond the applicable grace period, then the entire unpaid principal balance shall bear interest at a default interest of 500 basis points (5%) over the regular interest or nine percent (9%).
-Events of default include the failure to make principal or interest payments when due, any judgement in excess of \$ 500, indebtedness cross default, or bankruptcy proceedings.
+If the default occurs and remains uncured beyond the applicable grace period, then the entire unpaid principal balance shall bear interest at a default interest of 500 basis points (5 %) over the regular interest or nine percent (9 %).
+Events of default include the failure to make principal or interest payments when due, any judgement in excess of \$ 500 , indebtedness cross default, or bankruptcy proceedings.

 In conjunction with the execution of the revolving note, both parties executed a security agreement, under which the Company granted a continuing security interest in all of the assets of the Company.
-The Company did not make its interest payments, thus triggering a default and increasing the interest rate to 9% plus an additional 5% on the missed payments.
+The Company did not make its interest payments, thus triggering a default and increasing the interest rate to 9 % plus an additional 5 % on the missed payments.
 The Company incurred \$ 370 thousand in interest and penalties during the three month ended March 31, 2023.

-In the first quarter of 2023, the Company converted the unpaid principal balance of this revolving note and accrued interest into a convertible note for total principal balance of \$6.0 million.
+In the first quarter of 2023, the Company converted the unpaid principal balance of this revolving note and accrued interest into a convertible note for total principal balance of \$ 6.0 million.